MrsSimona/hello-world/README.md

 Hi there,

-I'm a creative writer, a mom and now a self-taught programmer.
-Here are my first steps of codding.
+I'm a creative writer and mom, who wants to become a programmer.
+I'm on my self-learning process of coding.